arccoza/httplib2/doc/libhttplib2.rst

    The *connection_type* is the type of connection object to use.
 The supplied class should implement the interface of httplib.HTTPConnection.

-   The return value is a tuple of (response, content), the first being and instance of the :class:`Response` class, the second being a string that contains the response entity body.
+   The return value is a tuple of (response, content), the first being an instance of the :class:`Response` class, the second being a string that contains the response entity body.